relientm96/capstone2020/docs/markdown/furtherimprovements.md

 * Frames from videos are sampled randomly **in order**.
 * We explored the usage of sampling frames at random from our dataset of videos.
 * [Work in Progress]

-##### Model Evaluation
-* To evaluate our model, we performed K-Fold Cross Validation to estimate the generalised performance of our model.
-* [Work in Progress]